How can you cultivate your creative identity through a creative mindset and radically creative actions in your professional life?

 These are people who get fascinated by an interest in a non-artistic domain and have the desire to make an impact in their workplace, community or field.

-These are the people who feel creative in the way they solve their life problems.
-Think of a life problem as an unexpected and novel situation, which requires a smart and immediate solution.
+These are the people who feel creative in the way they solve their life problems—unexpected and novel situations which require a smart and immediate solution.

 Let’s take the hypothetical scenario of a professor who received a funding grant for their team.
-As they are about to embark on the research project, they receive news that their grant funding has been drastically reduced.
-To keep the project alive and the team members together, the professor needs to find creative ways to modify the project scope, collaborate with other departments for resource sharing, or seek alternative funding sources.
+As they’re about to embark on the research project, they receive news that their grant funding has been drastically reduced.
+To keep the project alive and the team members together, the professor needs to find creative ways to modify the project scope, collaborate with other departments to share resources or seek alternative funding sources.
 This is the resourceful type of creative identity.
-(See Figure 2.4.2 below).

 Why is it important to be aware of the nature of your creative identity?
 Jaussi et al. (2007) found that individuals who see creativity as an important part of their identity are more likely to engage in creative problem-solving in work contexts.
 Being aware of what kind of a creative person you are can shape what you achieve in your professional role.